North Argentina: A Mind-Blowing, 9-Day Argentina Road Trip Itinerary

 So now, hopefully I’ve convinced you that a self-drive road trip is the best way to get around the north of the country.
 If you do go down this path, here’s some Argentina travel advice for a safe trip:

-I don’t think a four-wheel drive is necessary, but it may give you piece of mind on the road to Iruya.
+I don’t think a four-wheel drive is necessary, but it may give you peace of mind – particularly on the road to Iruya.

 Check that your car has a spare tyre.
 We got a flat on our final day (ugh) and were thankful that we knew there was a spare in the boot/trunk.
 Having said that, make sure you actually know how to change a flat tyre!
 (The funniest part about our flat tyre is that it happened on the smoothest tarmac of our trip, not on the bumpy, rocky roads we’d traversed the days before!)